NikolaiVChr/jsb-to-png/README.md

 For 2D and 3D tables `<independentVar>` tags *MUST* all have lookup= attributes

 For 2D and 3D tables it will graph both a lines and a carpet plot

+**Commandline:** python jsb-to-png.py [filename]

+If no filename is specified in as commandline arg then "jsb-test.xml" is assumed.